Which sweeteners are ok?

 Blackstrap Molasses – a very strong flavoured sweetener made from heated raw cane sugar and sugarbeet.
 Sugar crystals are extracted leaving a black tar-like substance packed with minerals including iron, calcium & magnesium.

 Agave Syrup has a very low GI rating but is incredibly processed and high in fructose without any of the phytonutrients found in whole fruit.
-It's not just the high levels of fructose which give cause for concern, it's the highly refined process that agave goes through where numerous chemicals are added.
+It's not only the high levels of fructose which give cause for concern, it's the highly refined process that agave goes through where numerous chemicals are added.
 Most agave on the market is highly refined and there is only one brand of raw unprocessed agave available in the UK which is a completely clear liquid made by Ultimate Superfoods, for more information look at this post by David Wolfe.

 Lucuma is another wonderful creamy low GI sweetener.
 It’s made from a fruit similar to a peach and is generally found in powder form.